joaomiguelvieira/kNN-STUFF/README.md

 * A Xilinx SoC (this tutorial uses the Diligent Zybo board, but all procedures are also valid for the ZedBoard);
 * A micro USB cable to connect the board to the host computer.

+## Create a new project
+First, the custom IPs that allow to accelerate the KNN algorithm need to be build from the VHDL source files.
+To do that, open Vivado 2018.3 and create a new project

 ## Package the IPs
-First, the custom IPs that allow to accelerate the KNN algorithm need to be build from the VHDL source files.
-To do that, open Vivado 2018.3 and select **
 ## Build the block diagram
 ## Create an application project
 ## Run KNNStuff